 The program offers Fall admission, full or part-time study, with a thesis requirement.

-Entry into the Rural Studies PhD program is in the Fall semester of each year only.
-Deadline for submission of applications is February 28th each year.
-If you wish to apply after this deadline, please contact the Graduate Coordinator, Dr Karen Landman at email@example.com or the Graduate Program Assistant at firstname.lastname@example.org
+Entry into the Rural Studies PhD program is typically in the Fall semester of each year.
+Deadline for submission of applications is March 1st each year.
+If you wish to apply after this deadline, please contact the Graduate Coordinator, Dr. Karen Landman at firstname.lastname@example.org or the Graduate Program Assistant at email@example.com

 Please refer to the Office of Graduate and Postdoctoral Studies website regarding Scholarships and Awards.